datacarpentry/sql-ecology-lesson/sql.md

 Joins
 -----

-To combine data from two tables we use the SQL JOIN command, which comes after the FROM command.
+To combine data from two tables we use the SQL `JOIN` command, which comes after the `FROM` command.

-We also need to tell the computer which columns provide the link between the two tables using the word ON.
+We also need to tell the computer which columns provide the link between the two tables using the word `ON`.
 What we want is to join the data with the same species codes.

     SELECT *
     FROM surveys
     JOIN species ON surveys.species_id = species.species_id

-ON is like WHERE, it filters things out according to a test condition.
-We use the table.colname format to tell the manager what column in which table we are referring to.
+ON is like `WHERE`, it filters things out according to a test condition.
+We use the `table.colname` format to tell the manager what column in which table we are referring to.

-We often won't want all of the fields from both tables, so anywhere we would have used a field name in a non-join query, we can use *table.colname*
+We often won't want all of the fields from both tables, so anywhere we would have used a field name in a non-join query, we can use `table.colname`.

 For example, what if we wanted information on when individuals of each species were captured, but instead of their species ID we wanted their